AleksaArsic/ML-CPP-FW/README.md

 * Load saved NN model
 * Continue training of the loaded NN model

 It is worth to mention that all of the mathematical background is implemented from scratch.
 That includes Feedforward algorithm, Backpropagation algorithm, Losses, Metrics and Optimizers.
 As for the linear algebra operations Neural Network Framework comes with built-in functionality provided trough [Eigen library](https://eigen.tuxfamily.org/index.php?title=Main_Page).
-Eigen library is built as a part of NN Framework and serves as a linear algebra "back-end".
+Eigen library is built as a part of NN Framework and serves as a linear algebra "backend".

 Neural Network Framework is buildable as a static library and can easly be included into other projects trough CMake build system infrastructure.

 This repository provides test application that is covering complete workflow - design, configure, train and predict - on the constructed model.
-Test application is located under ./src/main.cpp path and incorporates NNFramework as it's core part from ./libs/ directory.
+Test application is located under ./src/main.cpp path and incorporates NNFramework as it's core part from ./lib/ directory.
 ***Neural Network Framework itself is located under ./lib/NNFramework directory.***

 <a name="struct"></a>